aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getDisplayStringValue() {#getDisplayStringValue--}

+<b>@deprecated.</b> Please use the 'displayStringValue' property instead.
 Gets the formatted string value of this cell by cell's display style.

 ```javascript
 getDisplayStringValue() : string;